E1337Kat/villixir/specifications.md

     expenses: expenses,               # The amount a building spends on yearly expenses.
     tax_rate: tax_rate,               # The amount the building pays to the town in a year.
     street_address: street_address,   # The street address of a building.
 Just like an address in real life.
+    square_area: square_area          # Literally the number of squares this building takes up.
    }

     i.
 A Residential zoned building is a building where a person or group of persons live.
 The residence has the following additional properties:
       %{
         num_families: num_families,     # The number of families in the building.
+      }

+    ii.
+A BlueCollar building is a building that a person can work at.
+Blue collar work is labor work.
+It can be dirty production, clean production, sourcing, or construction.
+BlueCollar zoned buildings also include Service Industries.
+Whether it is Service industry or Labor Industry depends on land value and surrounding building density.
+It has the following additional properties:
+      %{
+      num_workers: num_workers,
+      num_businesses: num_businesses,

+      }

+    iii.
+A WhiteCollar zoned building is filled with office spaces, banks, and other low labor industries.
+      %{
+        num_workers: num_workers,
+        num_offices: num_offices,
       }